Do you want your boss to love you? Well, then increase the performance of your team! Go from being an average car to being an explosive rocket.

 The nice thing about the game is certainly that you can still play when there are too many players or large groups - for more retrospective ideas for large groups, you can check out our blog article regarding exactly this.

-Conclusion & even more retro methods
+Conclusion & even more tips

 It's not so easy to have a good online retrospective.
 Hopefully one of these three different approaches here met your taste.